Home » Savory Breads » Gluten Free Buttermilk Cornbread (Southern style)

 If you need to swap the buttermilk, keep in mind that most dairy free alternatives are largely water and flavor so they will make your cornbread much thinner in consistency.

-I recommend adding just 1 or 1 1/4 cups of dairy free buttermilk to your cornbread before adding the rest to make sure you don’t make it too thin.
+I recommend adding just 1 or 1 1/4 cups of dairy free milk to your cornbread before adding the rest to make sure you don’t make it too thin.

 Use 1 tablespoon of lemon juice to 1 cup of non dairy milk and let it sit for 5 to 10 minutes, then use as instructed.